mosip/documentation/docs/setting-up-inji-esignet-mimoto-locally.md

 ```

 * **Step g**: Update the `application-local.properties` with the right openId configs.
-* **Step h**: Alternatively, instead of performing step d, e, f, g we can also add the below patch to the repo.

 * **Step i**: After that we can run, `mvn spring-boot:run -Dspring.profiles.active=local`
 * **Step j**: Mimoto will be up on 8088 as per `bootstrap.properties`.
 * **Step k**: You can confirm with this URL: `http://localhost:8088/v1/mimoto/issuers`